hunter-college-ossd-spr-2020/matter13311-weekly/README.md

-# This repository belongs to Matthew Liang and contains weekly blogs written by Matthew Liang for a course in Open Source software development.
+# This repository belongs to Matthew Liang and contains weekly blogs Open Source software development course.